• Skip to primary navigation

 Making your own oat flour from rolled oats in a food processor

-A collage of 4 photos showing how to make the dough in the food processor
+A collage of 2 photos showing apples and eggs blended together in the food processor.

 • A 2” dog bone cookie cutter will yield about 30 treats while a 1 ½ square cookie cutter will yield about 48 treats.